plan-net/core4/CONTRIBUTE.md

  * The pull request must provide only one suggesting enhancement.
 To contribute other changes, you must use a different template.
  * The pull request must have a test suite to demonstrate the new functionality.
+ .. include ticket and description
+ .. no bug-pull request or enhancement pull-request without a ticket?
   ```sh
 Identify the suggested enhancement
 !!!
 Use a clear and descriptive title for the issue to identify the suggestion.